Rindbee/godot-docs-l10n/classes/it/class_renderingdevice.rst

 :ref:`DataFormat<enum_RenderingDevice_DataFormat>` **DATA_FORMAT_ETC2_R8G8B8A1_SRGB_BLOCK** = ``149``

-Formato dati di canali rosso/verde/blu/alfa senza segno compresso VRAM con valore normalizzato e codifica in sRGB non lineare.
-I valori sono nell'intervallo ``[0.0, 1.0]``.
-Rosso/verde/blu usano 8 bit di precisione ciascuno, con l'alfa che usa 1 bit di precisione.
-Utilizza la compressione texture ETC2.
+VRAM-compressed unsigned red/green/blue/alpha channel data format with normalized value and nonlinear sRGB encoding.
+Values are in the ``[0.0, 1.0]`` range.
+Red/green/blue use 8 bit of precision each, with alpha using 1 bit of precision.
+Using ETC2 texture compression.

 .. _class_RenderingDevice_constant_DATA_FORMAT_ETC2_R8G8B8A8_UNORM_BLOCK: